basarat/demo-jest/script.md

 );
 ```

-Finally although this works fine for simple stateless components, if you want to create high quality components, it is recommended that you annotate your component as `React.StatlessComponent` which takes a generic argument that controls the props that allows you to provide easy type annotations for the props
+Although simple functions work fine for simple stateless components,
+if you want to create high quality TypeScript components,
+it is recommended that you annotate your component as a `React.StatlessComponent`
+This interface takes a generic argument that allows you to easily provide type annotations for the component props.

 ```
 import * as React from 'react';